cmhyett/cmhyett.github.io/_portfolio/where_does_dollar_go.md

 The creation and learning of this model, with particular emphasis on estimating the flows of wealth, is the main study of this article.
 We proceed in a series of model enrichment, beginning with the coarsest model possible, and gradually adding data-driven mechanisms that allow finer understanding of the flows of wealth.

+## Definitions
+We must first admit a series of definitions to set the analysis on firm (if disputable) footing.

+First and foremost, what is wealth and who can own it?
+One might point to income, or net worth, or GDP per capita